BestTimesToVisit.com Logo

 Microbus (Servis)

 Tip:Negotiate the fare before getting in, especially for longer distances.
-Be aware of pickpockets in crowded buses.
-Download a local map to help you identify your route.
-Learn a few basic Arabic phrases to ask for directions or the name of a stop.
+Be prepared for crowded rides, especially during peak hours.
+Download a local map app to help you identify routes and potential stops.

 Walking